tiagosgalvao/wallet-server/README.md

 ## Integration tests

-Is necessary for now to have the docker-compose up, will be created for now some test-topics using the same kafka, but can be mocked also.
+It's necessary for now to have the docker-compose up, it will be created for now some test-topics using the same kafka, but can be mocked also.
-The database used during tests will me created only during the execution using the mysql test-container, so data will be disposed afterwards.
+The database used during tests will be created only during the execution using cockroachDB test-container, therefore the data will be disposed afterwards.

 The server application has a very high test coverage, that guarantees that all the scenarios are covered.